 In School Mentoring

-The In School Mentoring program requires a weekly visit of 1 hour for the duration of the school year.
-Matches do not meet over the summer break or during other school holidays.
+Volunteers commit to a minimum of one school year (they do not meet over the summer break or during other school holidays).

 A study commissioned by Big Brothers Big Sisters of Canada clearly validates the beneficial impact of programs such as In-School Mentoring has on children;

 90% of mentors saw a positive change in the child they were mentoring,

 Studies show that mentoring helps kids stay in school, avoid risky behaviours such as bullying, and grow up having more respect for family, peers, and their community.
 Changing young lives can change life in our communities too.
 Helping children reach their full potential can lead to positive community outcomes like a reduction in poverty and unemployment, safer schools and neighbourhoods, and a new generation of civic-minded adults.

 Any elementary school aged child who could benefit from a positive male or female role model who does not display any significant physical, emotional or behavioural challenges will be considered.

 This program is a cooperative effort between DSBN and NCDSB and Big Brothers Big Sisters St. Catharines-Thorold & District.

 Enroll Your Child